teddyxwx/Project-1/README.md

 After you finish a task,
-you should tick the checkbox here in `README.md`, and add more design details to the list above.
+you should tick the checkbox here in `README.md`, and briefly summarize what you did in the list above.

-Remember, a clear and well-organized summary helps people to understand your work better.
+Remember, a clear and well-organized summary helps TAs to understand your work better.
 If you don't think a detail is worth mentioning, neither does the reader.
-Sometimes a screenshot would help to demonstrate your work.
+Sometimes a screenshot is worth a thousand words.

 A bad example:

-> - [ ] Feature (?pts): Add a new type `binary` to represent binary data.
+> - [ ] Feature (5pts): Add a new type `binary` to represent binary data.
-> - [x] Feature (?pts): Add a new type `date` to represent date and time.
+> - [x] Feature (5pts): Add a new type `date` to represent date and time.
 >     - A C++ class `Date` is added to represent date information.
 >     - Added a new switch branch in `json_reader` to parse date strings.
 >     - Added a serialization function to `json_writer` to convert `Date` to string.